Published in Human Resources Terms by MBA Skool Team

-He is the manager to whom teams or individuals directly report to and have higher responsibility in the organization.
+Line manager is the manager to whom teams or individuals directly report to and have higher responsibility in the organization.
 Managers like project managers are responsible to direct work to other employees, but they are not responsible for any of the administrative management.
 They are not involved in the discipline, salary adjustments, promotion/demotion of the employees, although their feedbacks are considered very crucial.
+He is aware of all the nooks and hooks of a department.
+He is well aware of the necessities of a department and works according to that.
+A HR manager is also a line manager.
+He handles all the employee related issues in the human resource department.
+He is responsible for following the man power requirements in an organization.
+He recruits people and helps in training and guiding them.
+He is not the one who does everything solely, as the name suggests “manager”, he makes every issue of an employee visible and facilitates the process through various other professionals.

 Some of the individuals have manager in their designation or position but they don’t really manage any other employee, these managers are also not line managers.
 Responsibility for the risk management is often in hands of the line managers.
 The line managers are also increasingly being assigned the human resource obligations.
 The line managers are supposed to report to the higher level of management on the well being and performance of the employees or the teams that are managed by them.